 Step 3: Start with your oldest credit card

 Leverage your loyalty to your credit card provider by negotiating interest rates on your oldest credit card first.
 Emphasize that you’ve been with them for years, and you just want a temporary reduction in your interest rates to get your debt under control.
-Leverage your credit history the credit card companies.
+Then, leverage your credit history with credit card companies.

 Step 4: Make the call

-Explain that you’ve research different options and state what you feel is a reasonable reduction.
+Explain that you’ve researched different options and state what you feel is a reasonable reduction.
 Be direct with your request.
 Research common negotiating tactics and practice them beforehand.

 Step 5: Follow through on your threat

-Whether you move your debt to a lower interest credit card, a line of credit, or a balance transfer credit card, it’s important to get the lowest possible interest rate on your debt.
-Saving even just a few percentage points in interest on your debt can save you hundreds of dollares.
+Whether you move your debt to a lower interest credit card, a line of credit, or a balance transfer credit card, it’s crucial to get the lowest possible interest rate on your debt.
+Saving even just a few percentage points in interest on your debt can save you hundreds of dollars.

 Negotiating a lower interest rate on your debt is a great way to speed up the debt repayment process.
-It puts more money towards the loan principal, instead of interest.
+It puts more money towards the loan principal instead of interest.
 If you follow the steps above, there’s a good chance you’ll be successful.

 Furthermore, it can increase your credit limit and ability to make major purchases in the future.
-If you aren’t prepared to negotiate, perhaps credit counselling is a good option for you.
+If you are not prepared to negotiate, perhaps credit counselling is a good option for you.
 Contact us today to learn more about your options.